MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * Website returns "Bad Request (400)".
   * Check the PostgreSQL environment variables passed in to the container.
 This error often indicates that the Python code can't connect to the PostgreSQL instance.
-  * Check that there's a container environment variable `RUNNING_IN_PRODUCTION` and it is set to 1.
+  * Check that there's a container environment variable `RUNNING_IN_PRODUCTION` and it's set to 1.

 * Website returns "Not Found (404)".
   * Check the **Application Url** on the **Overview** page for the container.
 If the Application Url contains the word "internal", then ingress isn't set correctly.